Money Train: Plot

-In a sting operation to apprehend Torch, Grace is disguised as a token booth attendant.
-Realizing the trap, Torch distracts police by pushing a man in front of a moving train, killing him.
-Torch sprays gasoline on Grace, but before he can light it, Charlie alerts the other officers, who open fire.
-John pursues the killer into another station, where they fight.
-Torch is burned by his gasoline and killed by an approaching train.
-Patterson fires Charlie for ruining the ambush.
-When John defends his brother to Patterson, John is fired as well, leading to the brothers having a falling out.
+Grace poses as a token booth attendant in a sting operation to apprehend Torch, who recognizes her and realizes the trap.
+Distracting police by pushing a man in front of a train, Torch sprays Grace with gasoline but Charlie alerts the other officers, who open fire.
+Chasing Torch to the street, Charlie saves two children from a runaway carriage.
+John pursues Torch to another station, where the arsonist is burned by his own gasoline and killed by an oncoming train.
+Patterson fires Charlie and John over the failed operation, leading to a falling out between the brothers.